-- and water resources, and keep a working rural landscape based on a practice of stewardship - 12.
-Avoid fragmentation of large forest blocks of contiguous forests that provide both economic opportunities for landowners as well as ecological and cultural benefits to the community, including wildlife habitat, water quality maintenance and recreation - 13.
+- 12. Avoid fragmentation of large forest blocks of contiguous forests that provide both economic opportunities for landowners as well as ecological and cultural benefits to the community, including wildlife habitat, water quality maintenance and recreation - 13.
 Promote anti-sprawl initiatives as a measure to maintain the appropriate use of our land resources - 14.
 Promote the enrollment of productive farm and forestland in the current use value appraisal program. - 15.
 Promote, through incentives in land use regulations, the clustering of residential housing with the goal of preserving larger contiguous parcels for farming, forestry and the preservation of open space - 16.
 Inventory undeveloped scenic ridges that should be protected